 Like Della Falls, another of BC's frequently cited waterfalls, the height of Hunlen Falls has been frequently debated.
-Topographic data and most government documentation supports a total drop of just over 850 feet, though we have seen some sources citing the drop as being as much as 1200 feet or more - though any figures over about 900 feet in height have to be accounting for the total change in elevation between Turner Lake and the confluence of Hunlen Creek and the Atnarko River in the valley below, none of which actually qualifies as part of the waterfall and the total height should reflect this.
+Topographic data and most government documentation supports a height of approximately 260 meters, though we have seen some sources citing the drop as being as much as 365 meters (1200 feet) or more.
+Any figures over (roughly) 275 meters have to be accounting for the total change in elevation between Turner Lake and the confluence of Hunlen Creek and the Atnarko River in the valley below, and the runout from the falls to the river below should not be counted as part of the falls.

 Mountain climbers referred to the falls as Mystery Falls in the 1930s and even earlier photographs have been seen with captions as Bella Coola Falls.
 The name Hunlen was formally adopted in 1947 for a local Indian Chief.

 The information presented in this table is meant to help identify and clarify the physical aspects of the waterfall for comparative purposes.
 While we try to ensure this information is as accurate as possible, sometimes it will prove necessary to either estimate or flat out guess at certain characteristics where either enough information isn't readily available, is not known, or we were not able to confirm a given trait upon surveying.
 This information may be changed at any given time to ensure accuracy.

 The Total Height listed for the waterfall represents the difference in elevation from the top of the uppermost drop, to the bottom of the lowermost drop of the waterfall, including all stretches of interstitial stream in between.
 Stream between two tiers of a waterfall is counted in its overall height regardless of whether or not that section of the stream would be legitimately considered a waterfall on its own right, were it to be isolated.
 Waterfalls with only one drop will of have the height of only the single drop listed here.